Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 Architectural patterns to support composable applications include:

 High Cohesion
-: *The Fundamentals of Software Architecture*[^Guidance-4], in Chapter 3 on Modularity, describes how to measure modularity.
-Cohesion can be measured in terms of functional, communication, procedural, logical and other dimensions.
+: Cohesion can be measured in terms of functional, communication, procedural, logical and other dimensions.[^Guidance-4]
--

 Low Coupling
 : Use data access layers between application business logic and the database layer.
 Coupling is more difficult to understand and requires assessment of connascence[^Guidance-14].